EllaGruber/Vektor-website/README.md

 ## What's in this repo

-A single self-contained `index.html` file — no frameworks, no dependencies, no build step needed.
+A single self-contained `index.html` file.
 Open it in any browser and it works.

 ## Features